BLUE HORIZON, BOOK 4

 The meal was wonderful, typical of Sparky and her crew.
 Renny gave his toast, which was laden with cheerful quips about the boss and his new wife.
 Lorelei asked if Samantha was going to keep her maiden name.
 The Border collie shook her head.
 While she would always be the heir and CEO of her father’s company, Samantha chose to go the old-fashioned route to take her husband’s last name.
 She would always be a Holden, but now considered herself Samantha Sinclair.

-After the cake was cut and served to the guests, Taro noted that Merlin and Sam had disappeared.
+After the cake was served to the guests, Taro noted that Merlin and Sam had disappeared.
 She got to her feet to say something, when the couple returned dressed in everyday clothes.
-Moving quickly, they ran the gauntlet of thrown rice and seed to their car.
+Moving quickly, they ran the gauntlet of thrown rice, seed and more sugared nuts to their car.
 The guests watched as the vehicle lights faded down the street.

 The canine couple was finally off to their honeymoon in the little scenic ocean front villa in Ocean City.